jrestrepo922/RecipeIdeas/README.md

 ## Starting Out the APP

-To start the APP please put in the terminal ```ruby ruby bin/meals ``` and follow the prompt instructions.
+To start the APP please put in the terminal ```ruby bin/meals``` and follow the prompt instructions.